 ( Disclosure: Some of the links below are affiliate links, meaning, at no extra cost to you, I will earn a commision if you click through and make a purchase)

 I have just returned to Ireland after a few days in Lisbon.
 Lisbon strikes me as an aspirational city with a deep past.
 The old town siting alongside new spacious hotels and conference centers has a gentle prosperous buzz and a strong sense of an old identity that make for a winning combination.

-I was there for a work conference and my impressions are gleaned from a few busy days in the city.
+I was in Lisbon for a tourism conference and my impressions are gleaned from a few busy days in the city.
 In my limited free time I visited two art galleries and explored the Alfama district where I listened to some Fado music in one of the many restaurants in the beautiful warren of streets that constitutes the old town.
 I really only felt I scratched the service of what this wonderful city has to offer.

 Arriving early from Dublin, I went to the Museu Nacional De Arte Antiga after finding the Museu Calouste Gulbenkian closed.
 It was stunning.
 I was delighted to find many works by many artists I was unfamiliar with.
 Although I have a limited knowledge of visual art, I love to stroll around galleries.
 I am happy to allow the paintings seep into my consciousness and do not want feel a need to broaden (or perhaps burden!) my appreciation with more detailed historical knowledge or technical understanding.
 I am happy more or less to stand and stare; awed and enriched by the majesty, beauty, vision and technical scope of the art.

 I love this mode of journey into the past.
 It is a chance to dive beneath the secular, scientific surface of our society and encounter an older way of seeing humanity and the world, often with strong religious elements.

 Here are some of the wonderfull pictures I saw.